pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 #  Do you fear for the worst?

 #  Do you feel comfortable around people?

+#mermaid

-Ana: Do you feel comfortable around people?
+- Q:Do you feel comfortable around people?

-Bob: Usually I don't feel comfortable around people.
+- A:Usually I don't feel comfortable around people.
 It's hard to explain why.
 Maybe it's because I'm an introvert.
 I keep a few people close to me.
 When there are a lot of people around me that I don't know, it makes me feel uncomfortable.

 ---